Need to find out how to cool down a room fast?

-Here, we list the fastest ways to keep rooms cool during hot weather – and suggest a few longer term solutions you might like to introduce to a home renovation project.
+Here, we list the fastest ways to keep rooms cool during hot weather, including the best fans – and suggest a few longer term solutions you might like to introduce to a home renovation project.

 It’s all very well being hot during the day, but most of us need a bedroom to be under 21˚C to have a comfortable night.
 Beds can become heat sinks pretty quickly, with your hot bodies releasing heat into the mattresses and pillows.